 Regardless of whether it is successful for the second time, return to compressing the chest.
 It is imperative for the blood to move around the body.
 There’s most likely still a lot of oxygen in the circulatory system.
-Just chest compressions will get the blood to to reach the heart and the brain.
+Just chest compressions will get the blood to reach the heart and the brain.

 Previously, all the emphasis was conveyed on the mouth to mouth rescue breathing.
-Nobody gave much attention whether it’s causing the chest to rise or not.
-They supposed that if the air is not reaching to the lungs, there must be something stuck down the windpipe.
+Nobody gave much attention to whether it’s causing the chest to rise or not.
+They supposed that if the air is not reaching the lungs, there must be something stuck down the windpipe.
 Thus, they neglected the chest compression and lost what they could have saved.

 Just Two Breaths

 Make sure to begin with chest compressions.
-In case that you are performing mouth to mouth, just two breaths are fundamental, regardless of whether it is effective or not.
+In case you are performing mouth to mouth, just two breaths are fundamental, regardless of whether it is effective or not.
 If both of them are successful, fantastic, again start compressing the chest.

 On the off chance that the first is successful but the second one is not, continue chest compressions.
 If both of them are unsuccessful, continue compressing the chest.
 No matter what occurs following a second breath or another attempt, continue chest compressions.
-Once you have completed 30 chest compression attempts, give two additional breaths and do it again.
+Once you have completed 30 chest compression attempts, give two additional breaths, and do it again.